akononovicius/physRisk-content-repository/articles/2017/ab-modelis.md

 Interactive applet
 ------------------

-What you should check out in the applet bellow?
+What you should check out in the applet below?
 First you will see a noise picture in which agents A (red), B (blue) and AB (magenta) will be intermixed (note that the grid's edges are interconnected).
 The initial view is determiend by \\\(  \rho\_A \\\) and \\\(  \rho\_B \\\) values,